mbevila/babelpic/docs/index.md

 ## Download

-We release our dataset in two formats.
+We release our dataset in two formats:
 * `.txt`: a tab-separated, plaintext file containing BabelNet id, url of the image, and filename (corresponding to an image file to be found in the `.tar.gz` file);
 * `.tar.gz`: an archive containing the images in BabelPic.
 The filenames point to the corresponding BabelNet ids.